vara11/mbd-bidw/Session 05/README.md

 ### What can I do if I don't have access to the data yet?

 You can generate random data to start working.
 For example, you can use [Mockaroo](https://www.mockaroo.com/).

+Another option is to generate synthetic data.
+There are many differen approaches that can be categorized into three main groups: synthetic reconstruction, combinatorial optimization, and model-based generation.